jmcshane/hubot-auth-middleware/README.md

 Hubot-auth-middleware supports environment variables:

   - HUBOT_AUTH_MIDDLEWARE_ENVIRONMENT - sets an environment that hubot-auth-middleware uses to confirm env-specific controls, defaults to 'production'
-  - HUBOT_AUTH_MIDDLEWARE_IGNORE_NO_AUTH - if true the given hubot instance will ignore any listeners where the listener.option.auth attribute is not "true".
+  - HUBOT_AUTH_MIDDLEWARE_IGNORE_NO_AUTH - if true the given hubot instance will ignore any listeners where the listener.option.auth attribute is not "true"
+  - HUBOT_AUTH_MIDDLEWARE_ENVIRONMENT_REPLY - if true the instance will send a response message for environment rejections

 ## Quick Start